 If you or someone you know has been diagnosed with motor neurone disease, it might be a good time to consider a Lifeline personal alarm system.
 Our 24/7 service helps many disabled and elderly people across the country to stay safe and independent in their homes.
 If one of our alarm users feels unwell or suffers a fall, they can press their pendant button and our Emergency Response Team will arrange help immediately.

-For more information, see our detailed guide to the personal alarm service or call 0800 999 0400 today.
+To find out more, see our detailed guide to the personal alarm service or call 0800 999 0400 today.
 Alternatively, fill in our Contact Us form and we will get in touch with you as soon as we can.

 VAT Exemption